rjelbert/Redbox-hardware-true-random-number-generator/README.md

 INTRO

-My true random number generator project using an Arduino and 4 reversed biased transistors to generate noise...
+My true random number generator project using an Arduino Nano and 4 reversed biased transistors to generate noise...
 I started this project thinking how hard can it be to create a hardware based true random number generator.
 That was three months back.
 It turns out that getting reasonable volumes of true random numbers is actually quite difficult.
-I'm pleased to report though that I think I have done it and here is code and design of what I am called The Redbox Random Number Generator.
+I'm pleased to report though that I think I have done it and here is code and design of what I am called my Redbox Hardware Random Number Generator.

 OBJECTIVE